Secure Autonomous Rover Under Simulated Electronic Warfare

 1. Secure dashboard access

-- HTTPS / TLS for browser access to the control station
+- HTTPS / TLS for browser access to the dashboard bridge/service

-- secure WebSocket or authenticated HTTPS requests for dashboard communication
+- authenticated HTTPS requests for dashboard commands and telemetry polling

 2. Lightweight embedded resilience